Praveenkushinpi/CLACK/JOURNAL.md

 ## Day 2 - RightHand side keyboard schematic

-Today i selected the processor i want to use according to my needs and also started schematic with adding keys and two encoders and nrf25--- `MDBT50Q-1MV2`
+Today i selected the processor i want to use according to my needs and also started schematic with adding keys and two encoders and nrf25--- `MDBT50Q-1MV2` and i also created custom symbol and also trying everything to be secure

 ![image](https://github.com/user-attachments/assets/3b11d3e9-1570-4bee-be9e-9858a2958561)